mijp1/castep-docs/docs/tutorials/Optics/Optics.md

 Where $N_\textrm{eff}$ is the effective number of electrons contributing to the absorption process, and is a function of energy.

 Let's plot it using xmgrace.
-Although you could plot the `dat` file (after configuring a bit to get it to plot everything properly), but luckily Optados has also generated an equivalent `agr` file that contains the same data, but also formats the xmgrace graph better.
+Although you could plot the `dat` file (after configuring a bit to get it to plot everything properly), but luckily Optados has also generated an equivalent `agr` file that contains the same data, but also formats the xmgrace graph nicely.
 So let's use

 `xmgrace Si_epsilon.agr`